Kudus Oyenuga: Playing career

 In January 2014, Oyenuga joined Boreham Wood on loan until the end of the season.
 On 25 August 2014, he was loaned out again, this time to Scottish Championship club Cowdenbeath until January 2015, later extended for the rest of the 2014–15 season.
 On 13 May 2015, he was released by Dundee United.

 On 6 July 2015, Oyenuga signed for Hartlepool United on a free transfer, becoming their eighth signing of the summer.
 He scored his first goal for Hartlepool in a 1–0 FA Cup win against Cheltenham Town on 7 November 2015.
 A week later he scored his first league goal in a 3–1 win over Leyton Orient.

 On 4 May 2016, Oyenuga was named as one of three players released by Hartlepool United, and went on trial at Livingston and then Greenock Morton.
 After his trial match for Morton, Oyenuga signed a five-month contract with the club.
 He scored his first goal for Morton in a 1–1 draw with Dumbarton on 20 August 2016.
 In late December, Oyenuga would sign a contract to keep him at the club until the end of the season.
 He was released at the end of his contract.

 In June 2017, Oyenuga signed for Chelmsford City.
 On 5 August 2017, Oyenuga scored twice on his debut for the club in a 2–0 win against Gloucester City.
 In June 2018, Oyenuga signed for Dartford.
 On 15 February 2019, Oyenuga joined Haringey Borough on an initial month's loan.
 On 19 June 2019, Oyenuga joined Welling United.
 Before playing a single game for Welling United, Oyenuga joined Margate.
 He left the club on 6 January 2020 and joined Leatherhead.
 In July 2021, Oyenuga signed for Grays Athletic.
 In November 2021, Oyenuga signed for Coggeshall Town.
 In March 2022, Oyenuga signed for Basildon United.

+Managerial career

 In October 2022, Oyenuga was appointed assistant manager at Southend Manor, whilst also holding a playing role at the club.
 In December 2022, Oyenuga was named as Southend Manor manager alongside Jack Morris.
+On 25 March 2023, Oyenuga resigned as manager of Southend Manor, also leaving the club as a player.

+On 13 May 2023, Burnham Ramblers announced the appointment of Oyenuga as manager.
+On 7 January 2024, Burnham Ramblers announced Oyenuga had departed the club.